j4sum/WWCode-London/resources/bookclub/README.md

 # **BOOK CLUB**

-The official book club repo for WWCode-London 📚
+The official book club resource page for WWCode-London 📚

 We love deep discussions and delightful insights!